International Day of Families – May 15

 Apart from your family, you can also celebrate this day with the people around you.
 You can organize a street party with a family theme that has lots of sports and other activities that encourage bonding between families.

-In 2020 it will be the 25th anniversary of the Copenhagen Declaration and Beijing Platform for Action and it comes at the time of one of the most challenging global health and social crises.
-As the world struggles to respond to the COVID-19 crisis, there is a real opportunity to rethink and transform the way our economies and societies function to foster greater equality for all.
-The 2020 COVID-19 pandemic brings into sharp focus the importance of investing in social policies protecting the most vulnerable individuals and families.
+2020 marks the 25th anniversary of the Copenhagen Declaration and Beijing Platform for Action and it comes at the time of one of the most challenging global health and social crises.
+In 2021 the world still struggles to respond to the COVID-19 crisis, there is a real opportunity to rethink and transform the way our economies and societies function to foster greater equality for all.
+The 2021 COVID-19 pandemic brings into sharp focus the importance of investing in social policies protecting the most vulnerable individuals and families.